SalGiannetto/Getting_and_Cleaning_course_prl/CodeBook.md

 The following transformations were applied to the source data:

 1. The training and test sets were merged to create one data set.
-1. The measurements on the mean and standard deviation (i.e. signals containing the strings `mean` and `std`) were extracted for each measurement, and the others were discarded.
+1. The measurements on the mean and standard deviation (i.e. signals containing the strings `mean` and `std`) were extracted for each measurement.
 1. The activity identifiers (originally coded as integers between 1 and 6) were replaced with descriptive activity names (see [Identifiers](#identifiers) section).
 1. The variable names were replaced with descriptive variable names (e.g. `tBodyAcc-mean()-X` was expanded to `timeDomainBodyAccelerometerMeanX`), using the following set of rules:
 	- Special characters (i.e. `(`, `)`, and `-`) were removed